mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Summon three 2⚔️/2❤️ Vespyr Winter Maerids on any column.

 name:     Animus Plate
 text:     Your General gains +2⚔️.
-Whenever your General attacks or counterattacks, give all friendly Vespyr minions +2⚔️/+2❤️.
+Whenever your General attacks or counterattacks, give all allied Vespyr minions +2⚔️/+2❤️.

 name:     Arctic Displacer
 text:     **Airdrop**

 name:     Auroraboros
 text:     **Echo**
-          Give friendly minions "Dying Wish: Re-summon this minion on this space."
+          Give allied minions "Dying Wish: Re-summon this minion on this space".

 name:     Cloudcaller
 text:     **Deploy**: Your Bloodbound Spell refreshes and is Lesser Waterball this turn.